 Often, insurance companies use modified comparative negligence to affect accident victims’ personal injury claims.
 An insurer may allege that you are more than 50 percent at fault for the accident and are not entitled to compensation for your injury.
 This law will also be applied to personal injury lawsuits.

-To get started, complete a Free Case Evaluation form.
+To get started, complete a Free Case Review form.

-What We Look for in a Personal Injury Claim
+What Our Lawyers Look for in a Texas Personal Injury Claim

 Duty of Care